quicwg/base-drafts/draft-ietf-quic-transport.md

 discusses the effects of undesired manipulation of the ECN field in more details.

-If a receiver would not have packet duplication detection and not discard any duplicates an off-path attacker that can receive copies of the connection's packets can manipulate the senders congestion avoidance state.
-If packet duplicates are dropped, the off-path attacker will need to race the original packet to be successful in this attack.
+If a receiver does not discard duplicate packets, an off-path attacker can retransmit packets with ECN bits set and manipulate the senders congestion avoidance state.
+If duplicate packets are dropped, the off-path attacker will need to race the original packet to be successful in this attack.

 # IANA Considerations